alexwlchan/alexwlchan.net/src/_posts/2022/2022-10-15-medicine-man.md

 At the start of the session, we were invited to wander around the exhibit, and find objects that reminded us of being queer (I forget the exact wording).
 Nan read us [a quote from Bell Hooks][bellhooks] about "queer" being an expansive, broad-ranging term, and then we were left to wander.

-This is the point at which I have to admit I always feel a bit uncomfortable Medicine Man.
+This is the point at which I have to admit I always feel a bit uncomfortable in Medicine Man.
 I find it a dark, somewhat oppressive space, and I always feel a bit weird wandering among the display cases.
 Rather than look at the objects, I found myself drawn to the wall of paintings: